mfazal/expense-claim-angular/README.md

 ## License

-No license restrictions, use it however and wherever you want - Commercial, Personal, Non-profit however you please.
-Just send us a quick note letting us know this project came handy and we'll be flattered. :)
+No license restrictions, use it however and wherever you want.